“Those who cannot remember the past, are condemned to repeat it.”

 For questions, remarks and/or suggestions, please contact

-Cor tenHove at cortenhove -at- outlook.com .
+Cor tenHove (passenger of the crashed plane) at cortenhove -at- outlook.com .